Archibald Montgomerie, 13th Earl of Eglinton: Career

 Eglinton was a staunch Tory.
 In 1846, he was a whip in the House of Lords; on 28 May 1846, he spoke against the Corn Importation Bill; in May 1848 he opposed the Jewish Disabilities Bill.

 In February 1852, he became Lord Lieutenant of Ireland under the Earl of Derby.
 He retired with the ministry in the following December.
 When Derby returned to office in February 1858 he was again appointed Lord-Lieutenant, and he discharged the duties of this post until June 1859.

 In this year he was created Earl of Wintoun, an earldom which had been held by his kinsfolk, the Setons, from 1600 until 1716, when George Seton, 5th Earl of Wintoun, was deprived of his honours for high treason.

 Anstruther gives the date for this creation as 1840.
-The Earl's kinswoman, Georgina Talbot, in celebration of the restoration of the title, gave the slightly altered name 'Winton' then in Hampshire now Winton, Dorset to a residential development in Bournemouth, which she was creating at this time.
+The Earl's kinswoman, Georgina Talbot, in celebration of the restoration of the title, gave the slightly altered name 'Winton' to a residential development in Bournemouth (then in Hampshire, now in Dorset) which she was creating at the time.